vasavi-pachigolla/movie-recommender-system/README.md

-🎬 Movie Recommendation System using Machine Learning
+# 🎬 Movie Recommendation Web Application using Collaborative Filtering and Flask

-Overview
+## Overview

 This project implements a Movie Recommendation Web Application using Collaborative Filtering and Cosine Similarity.

 The system recommends movies based on user rating behavior from the MovieLens dataset and provides recommendations through an interactive Flask web interface with a Netflix-style UI.

+---

-Features
+## Features

 * Movie recommendation engine
 * Collaborative Filtering